Alonzorr10/Check-Off-CIS-3296/README.md

 ```
 Once all the dependencies have been downloaded, we'll now link our project to our herd so that it can create a .test link

-In order to do so, we should copy the contents of our.env.example file into our own .env file.
+In order to do so, we should copy the contents of our env.example file into our own .env file.
 To do so,

 ```cp .env.example .env```